 The Division of Hematology, Oncology, and Transplantation has a long and rich tradition of excellence in research in hematology, oncology, and transplantation.
 Our faculty are leaders or members of the Masonic Cancer Center, an NCI-designated Comprehensive Cancer Center dedicated to cancer research, education, and patient care for the citizens of Minnesota and the surrounding region.
 Faculty members are engaged in a wide spectrum of research from basic science to clinical trials to outcomes research.
 The primary goal of our research is to understand the molecular basis of disease and translate these advances to improved patient care through innovative clinical trials.
 Comprised of nationally and internationally recognized physicians and scientists, faculty in our Division are organized into four subspecialty Sections:

-The Section of Non-Malignant Hematology, led by Gregory Vercellotti, MD, offers expertise in the diagnosis and treatment of a broad spectrum of non-malignant blood disorders.
+, offers expertise in the diagnosis and treatment of a broad spectrum of classical blood disorders.
 Our nationally recognized faculty have a diverse range of research interests from laboratory-based and population sciences to clinical trials and outcome studies.
 Our faculty are engaged in laboratory-based research on endothelial biology, iron metabolism and iron deficiency, myeloproliferative neoplasms, and the pathobiology of sickle cell disease.
 Our clinical faculty are actively engaged in novel institutional and multi-institutional clinical trials with strong basic correlative science.
 Key areas of clinical research include gene therapies for sickle cell disease and thalassemia, heritable and acquired clotting and bleeding disorders, transfusion medicine, thrombosis, hemophilia, porphyria, thrombotic microangiopathy, and other hematologic disorders.
 Many clinical trials are currently open and available to our patients.
-By conducting rigorous and innovative laboratory and clinical research, our hematologists are committed to improving the health and safety of patients with non-malignant blood diseases.
+By conducting rigorous and innovative laboratory and clinical research, our hematologists are committed to improving the health and safety of patients with classical blood diseases.

 Blood and Marrow Transplantation